 Letitia Baldrige, who was the White House social secretary during the Kennedy era, remarked, “We are not passing values on to our children…We are not sitting down at the dinner table talking about the tiny things that add up to caring human beings.”

-According to an NPR report, “Most relief agencies say the best thing to give is money.
+According to an NPR report when there is a devasting event like Hurricane Sandy, “Most relief agencies say the best thing to give is money.
 That way they'll have the flexibility to buy the supplies that are needed the most.”
 You and your children could count change that you and they have saved and donate it to charities that provide essentials to disaster sites.

 Both you and your children should also go through household supplies like cleaning products — something else NPR says disaster areas request to help residents with clean up.

 In preparation for the holiday season, have your children pull together clothing and toys they have outgrown to donate to homeless shelters.
 Make it a family project.
 As you work together, you transfer the merits of community and caring.

 Start mandatory give-aways at your house.
 At least twice a year, perhaps at birthdays and end of the year holidays.
 When you realize that each new child in a household translates to 30 percent more possessions that accumulate in bedrooms and garages, you will be happy you initiated a plan and thinned out the clutter.
 Keep a donation bag or box handy for each person, including you.